How things work in school

 We welcome you for all our special occasions, including outings, visits from theatre groups, professional organisations and musical entertainers, International Day in November and our end of term parties.

 Help us run our fund-raising and social events, in particular our spring/summer fairs.

 Dress your child for a busy and messy time at school.
-They will be exploring both inside and outside throughout the year, playing to learn with clay, paint, glue and mud.
+They will be exploring both inside and outside throughout the year (including when it's raining), playing to learn with clay, paint, glue, and mud.